Riding the Trend or Protecting Profits | Yamana Gold Inc. (AUY)

 Barclays gave a rating of “Equal Weight” to AUY, setting the target price at $5.50 in the report published on January 06th of the previous year.

-During the last 5 trading sessions, AUY rose by +10.09%, which changed the moving average for the period of 200-days by +10.09% in comparison to the 20-day moving average, which settled at $4.70.
-In addition, Yamana Gold Inc. saw 11.14% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AUY fell by -5.05%, which changed the moving average for the period of 200-days by +6.93% in comparison to the 20-day moving average, which settled at $4.60.
+In addition, Yamana Gold Inc. saw 2.37% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for AUY